aslilac/lun/lun/spec/assembly.md

 # General design

-Many instructions have variants (denoted by a suffix of a `.` and the variant name).
+Many instructions have variants (denoted by a `.` and the variant name).
 As an example, the typical signed integer addition instruction is written as `add.i64`.
 The instruction is `add` and the variant is `i64`, meaning it is intended to operate on signed 64 bit values.
 Some variants can be deduced by the register types used as operands, but